- What is Course Rollover?

 - Merged courses:

-- Merged course shells are re-created each year using the same courses.
+- Previously merged courses are re-created each year using the same module codes.

 - Review codes used in existing Merged Courses.
 (Login: University ID and Password.)